murraymint1991/woven-pulse/design/relationships/renna_vagrant.md

 Renna clings to him as a “protector,” affection grows.

-NPC gossip: “That girl’s too young-minded to know better.”
+NPC gossip: “She treats it like a game... but look how close they've gotten.”

 Corruption (High):

 Vagrant dominates, Renna bends easily, diary shifts to justification.

-“If I say no… he might leave.
-I don’t want that.”
+“I can't say no anymore… the way he treats me feels so wrong, but so good.”

 Hybrid (Both High):